 A member of Crime Writers of Canada, Sisters in Crime, and the League of Vermont Writers she writes a column in the quarterly Sherlockian journal GROANS, CRIES AND BLEATINGS, and was a finalist in both the 2018 Daphne Du Maurier Award for excellence in unpublished Mystery/Suspense, and the 2020 Crime Writers of Canada Arthur Ellis Award for Best Unpublished Crime Novel.

-She is currently at work on her fourth Somerset novel, Married to a retired Canadian Military Officer, and owner of a large orange striped cat, she divides her time between their Ottawa Centretown apartment, and a stone house in Vermont.
+She is currently at work on her fourth Somerset novel, Married to a retired Canadian Military Officer, and owner of a fat, furry, freeloading cat, she divides her time between their Ottawa Centretown apartment, and a stone house in Vermont.
 Like Somerset, she drives a Mini Cooper and drinks lots of coffee..